gardenFiend138/time_complexity_exercises/time_complexity.md

 end
 ```

  The time complexity of this method is dependent on the size of the array.
-In the best case scanario, the run time is O(1), since the first element in the array may be the target, which would cause the return statement to evaluate as true.
+In the best case scenario, the run time is O(1), since the first element in the array may be the target, which would cause the return statement to evaluate as true.
 At worst, the element could not exist in the array, or could be the last element, which would lead to O(n), since the entire array would have to be iterated over regardless.
 The space complexity of this is O(1), since two local variables are created, `el` and `idx`.

 7.
 ```ruby